 GIVE MEANINGFUL WORK

-If students are cheating on homework, they probably lack the vision for how the work is beneficial.
-In order to curb cheating, it’s important to consider the meaningfulness and valuable of the assignment from students’ perspectives.
+If you find students cheat on homework, they probably lack the vision for how the work is beneficial.
+It’s important to consider the meaningfulness and valuable of the assignment from students’ perspectives.
 They need to see how it is relevant to them.

 In my class, I’ve learned to assign work that cannot be copied.
 I’ve never had luck assigning worksheets as homework because even though worksheets have value, it’s generally not obvious to teenagers.
 It’s nearly impossible to catch cheating on worksheets that have “right or wrong” answers.
 That’s not to say I don’t use worksheets.
 I do!
 But.
 I use them as in-class station, competition, and practice activities, not homework.